rjspencer/docs/api.md

 # General Information
 The root URL of the API is `https://api.stagebloc.com/2.0/`.

+All `/edit` endpoints are `POST` endpoints (as well as `/oauth2/token`) and all `/list` endpoints are `GET` endpoints.

 Responses can be formatted in either JSON or XML by simply changing the extension of the endpoint between `.xml` and `.json`.
 For instance, to list an accounts blog entries, you could use either `/list.xml` or `/list.json`.
 This applies to all endpoints except `/oauth2/token` which only returns JSON.

 ### Authorization
 Connecting with the StageBloc API uses the OAuth 2.0 standard.
-You must first register your application in the StageBloc backend to receive a client ID and secret that will allow users to connect with your application.
+You must first [create a StageBloc account](http://stagebloc.com/signup) and then [register your application in the StageBloc backend](http://stagebloc.com/account/admin/management/applications/development/) to receive a client ID and secret that will allow users to connect with your application.

 ### Errors